 Within its mission it is the purpose of the Compliance Function to advise the Executive Board and the Supervisory Board on the assessment and definition of the Compliance Risk Appetite and related risk tolerance levels, and to advise the Executive Board on the acceptance of specific risk events based on impact analysis.
-Furthermore the Compliance function supports management by raising awareness of Compliance Risk Appetite and established good business practices, and by identifying, assessing and overseeing the mitigation of Compliance Risks.
+Furthermore, the Compliance function supports management by raising awareness of Compliance Risk Appetite, established good business practices, and by identifying, assessing and overseeing the mitigation of Compliance Risks.

 The Compliance Function consists of the Chief Compliance Officer and all Compliance Officers and other staff reporting to the Chief Compliance Officer.
 These include the compliance officers appointed as such and working within Aegon Nederland for all organizational business units (segments), and those working for Aegon Nederland subsidiaries.
-Furthermore, the Conduct Risk team and the Regulatory Office report to the Chief Compliance Officer as of November 1, 2019.
-To ensure a consistent approach within the entire organization the aforementioned Compliance Officers and the other teams reporting tor the Chief Compliance Officer meet regularly to coordinate.
+Furthermore, the Conduct Risk team and the Regulatory Office/Watchtower report to the Chief Compliance Officer.
+To ensure a consistent approach within the entire organization the aforementioned Compliance Officers and the other teams reporting to the Chief Compliance Officer meet regularly to coordinate.

-All Compliance Officers at Aegon Nederland, including the Compliance Officers of the Aegon Nederland subsidiaries, have a functional reporting line to the Chief Compliance Officer.
-The CRO or the Chief Compliance Officer on his behalf, has a 'veto right' in relation to the appointment and terminations of Compliance Officers in the aforementioned subsidiaries.
+All Compliance and Data Protection Officers at Aegon Nederland, including the Compliance and Data Protection Officers of the Aegon Nederland subsidiaries, have a functional reporting line to the Chief Compliance Officer.
 The Chief Compliance Officer has an escalation reporting line to the Supervisory Board (Risk & Audit Committee) and to the Global Head of Regulatory Compliance and Global Head of Operational & Conduct Risk Management.
-Furthermore the Chief Compliance Officer is entitled to investigate or have investigated (independently or on its behalf) compliance with this Charter by performing Compliance monitoring activities.
+Furthermore, the Chief Compliance Officer is entitled to investigate or have investigated (independently or on its behalf) compliance with this Charter by performing Compliance monitoring activities.
 The Chief Compliance Officer reports each quarter to the Management Board, through the CRO, on the topics mentioned above and meets with the Supervisory Board and/or or the Risk & Audit Committee at least four times a year.